Nasdaq Stockholm AB: Listing of bond loan(s) issued by Credit Suisse AG London Branch on STO Structured Products

-Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by Credit Suisse AG London Branch with effect from 2020-03-19.
-Last day of trading is set to 2025-03-06.
+Listing of bond loan(s) issued by Credit Suisse AG London Branch on STO Structured Products Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by Credit Suisse AG London Branch with effect from 2020-03-20.
+Last day of trading is set to 2025-03-03.
 The instrument(s) will be listed on STO Structured Products.
 Please find instrument identifiers in the attached document.
-Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7050 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=763575
+Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7050 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=763859

 CREDIT SUISSE-Aktie jetzt für 4€ handeln - auf Smartbroker.de